AllgraceTimothy/Ayazona-Tech-Space-Management-System/README.md

   - Make secure purchases effortlessly.
  ## Secure Login System:
   - Separate login for managers and customers.
-  - User credentials are securely stored in the database.
+  - User's credentials are securely stored in the database.
  ## Real-Time Inventory Updates:
   - Automatic stock adjustment after customer purchases.
   - Instantly updated stock availability for both managers and customers.
  ## Purchase History Tracking:
-  - Maintain a detailed record of customer purchases, including:
+  - Maintains a detailed record of customer purchases, including:
    - Product: Name and ID.
    - Quantity: Number of items purchased.
    - Total Price: Cost of the purchase.